 - FORCE INDEX hints would work as expected and they have been added everywhere if the code.

 - The only queries with potential full scan despite appropriate index could be rewritten differently.
 The workaround is enough for the moment.

 However, optimizer issues can remain problematic for queries other than SELECT: DELETE/UPDATE offer no way to specify index hints.

 Besides NEO, we do experience sub-optimal index selection within boolean fulltext search as described in MDEV-7250.

 This concerns the unlockTransaction method mentioned above.
-Sometimes, when a NEO DB restarts (maybe not only after a NEO failure) and checks for transactions to recover, it sees lines in ttrans/tobj for transactions that were committed long time ago.
+Randomly and very rarely, when a NEO DB restarts and checks for transactions to recover, it sees lines in ttrans/tobj for transactions that were committed long time ago.
 This results in integrity errors because NEO moves these lines again to trans/obj, which already have them.

 As shown above, the move from ttrans/tobj to trans/obj is really done in a transactional way.
 A row must never exist in 2 tables at the same time.

 Due to the difficulty to configure RocksDB, we use it with default options.
-In particular, this means that all experiments were done without compression enabled.
+In particular, this means that all experiments were done without compression enabled (in fact, that's because we built MariaDB without Snappy).
 We think that MariaDB should provide a way for applications to enable it on their own, like the compression option of TokuDB when creating table.